marcodellav/markdown-cv/index.md

 - Joined Vonage's as a SRE to support the team in charge of developing framework and tooling for the company's serverless project.
 Tasked with researching and provisioning the infrastructure required to run serverless deployments,
-leveraging knative serving, running in a managed Kubernetes environment (EKS)
+leveraging knative serving, running in a managed Kubernetes environment (AWS EKS)
 - Responsablities include:
-    - provisioning of the required AWS infrastructure using terraform/terragrunt and cloudformation
+  - provisioning of the required infrastructure in AWS, using terraform/terragrunt and cloudformation
   - Supporting the dev team with their CI/CD processes built on top of ArgoCD, Argo Workflows and github actions.
   - deploying and managing the monitoring and alerting stack (VictoriaMetrics / Loki Stack)
   - deploying and troubleshooting a service mesh (Linkerd)

 `11/2018 - 02/2021`

 __Site Reliability Engineer, [Squiz](https://www.squiz.net/), London, UK__

 - Joined Squiz's Customer Response Unit to help ensure the availability, scalability, and performance of Squiz's software products:
-Squiz Matrix (a complex, highly scalable, PHP-based CMS solution) and FunnelBack (a powerful search engine platform).
+Squiz Matrix (a feature rich, highly scalable, PHP-based CMS solution) and FunnelBack (a flexible search engine platform).
 - Key responsibilities included:
   - Automating systems to help build and manage Squiz's infrastructure and streamline product/project deployment
   - Utilising tools and custom systems to improve the Company's ability to deploy, automate, and effectively monitor custom Linux applications